hwborchers/RandJulia/README.md

 # RandJulia

-A short description of how to use Julia functions from R.
+A short description of how to install JuliaCall and make use of Julia functions from R. Includes examples on plotting, for Optimization and Automatic Differentiation (AD), or calculating special functions not available in R.